-The Minerva-Gentner Symposia (*) are named after the physicist and former director of the Max Planck Institute for Nuclear Physics, Wolfgang Gentner.
+The Minerva-Gentner Symposia (funded by the German Federal Ministry for Education and Research) are named after the physicist and former director of the Max Planck Institute for Nuclear Physics, Wolfgang Gentner.

 Gentner Symposia are held annually in Germany or Israel.
 They may be conducted in all areas of research.
 The aim of Gentner Symposia is to initiate new collaborative efforts in fields that are not yet in the focus of German-Israeli cooperations.